Timdenders/Colonization-Conquerors/README.md

 - PT boats can stop pirate ships by moving in front of them.
 Use a PT boat to protect a fishing boat in the harbor.
 - PT boats can ONLY be sunk by hurricanes or tropical storms (rare).
 - PT boats cannot fish.
-- You cannot control BOTH PT boat and fishing boat at the same time.
+- You cannot control BOTH a PT boat and a fishing boat at the same time.
 - Pirates can ONLY be sunk by hurricanes or tropical storms (rare).
 - Pirates can sink fishing boats by occupying the same space.